fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

 descriptions below

-We\'ll refer to elements of the interface throughout the book using specific terminology, so take a moment to familiarize yourself with the terms used for various components numbered in the preceding screenshot:
+We\'ll refer to elements of the interface throughout the course using specific terminology, so take a moment to familiarize yourself with the terms used for various components numbered in the preceding screenshot: